aimfreet/design-class-project/content/home.md

 </div>

 When we look around us, we see a combination of these signs everywhere.
 And as more and more of our lives become entwined with digital technology, sign usage will likely increase.
-We also see the same categories of signs, in the form of hieroglyphics, in ancient civilizations &mdash; notably ancient Egypt.
+We also see the same categories of signs, in the form of hieroglyphics, in ancient civilizations, notably ancient Egypt.

 At its core, the prevalence of symbology and iconography is due to the evolution of communication driven by the increasing complexity of a civilization &mdash; including our own.